tiszalab/scampiman/README.md

 🌊🌊🌊🌊🌊🌊🌊🌊🦐🦐🌊🌊🦐🦐🌊🌊🦐🦐🌊🌊🦐🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊🌊

 # scampiman
-A pipeline to align, quality control, and summarize tiled amplicon coverage (of a virus, probably) from raw sequences.
+A pipeline to align, quality control, and summarize tiled amplicon coverage (of a virus, probably) from sequencing sequences.

 **Rationale:** We noticed 1) that tiled amplicon data can come in many forms from many technologies, and 2) errors introduced in library prep can lead to sequencing artifacts that, if not handled properly, can cause issues with downstream analysis.